 An enema is a procedure used to stimulate bowel movement by inserting liquid or gas through the rectum.
-An enema may be given to administer medication, to stimulate bowel movements, or to treat constipation.
+An enema may be used to administer medication, stimulate bowel movements, or treat constipation.
 An enema can even be given to pregnant women to ease constipation, which is a common problem during pregnancy.
 It is given just before delivery to clear the bowels.
 But giving enemas to pregnant ladies is no longer common.
-There are several benefits of administering enemas but many people prefer alternatives.
-Read on to know about the different types of enemas and whether or not they are safe for a pregnant woman.
+There are several benefits of administering an enema while pregnant, but many people prefer alternatives.
+Read on to learn about the different types of enemas and whether or not they are safe for a pregnant woman.

 Are Enemas Safe During Pregnancy?

-Administering an enema during pregnancy, especially in the first and third trimesters of pregnancy is not safe.
-Giving an enema during the first trimester could trigger a miscarriage and in the third trimester, it could lead to premature labour by causing contractions.
+The relation between enema and pregnancy is volatile.
+Administering an enema during pregnancy, especially in the first and third trimesters of pregnancy, is not safe.
+Giving an enema during the first trimester could trigger a miscarriage, and in the third trimester, it could lead to premature labour by causing contractions.
 Pregnancy is a delicate time and certainly not a time to experiment or try something new.
 Hence, it is best not to give an enema to a pregnant lady.
 However, if a doctor thinks it is necessary, it can be administered under the guidance of a professional.

 What Are the Types of Enemas Used in Pregnancy?

 Enemas during pregnancy are not really safe.
 However, there are some types of enemas which could be administered to expectant mothers, only if they are prescribed by a doctor.